 Observing the success of capitalism in the West, the East, while adhering to its holistic philosophy and Confucian values, began to encourage people's initiative and creativity, which has also brought positive changes to the East in recent decades.
 While the East seeks to integrate the strengths of the West, the West remains stagnant, refusing to learn from the East.
 It believes that, based on its past success, its way is the only right way.
 Instead of addressing its deep-seated ideological and structural flaws, it becomes increasingly neoliberal.
 The West spends vast resources on media propogandas, NGOs, military, cognitive, trade, technological and financial warfares to defend its system and impose its ideologies on the rest of the world, which is not surprising given that capitalism has a vested interest in these ideologies, without them plutocracy loses legitimacy (see Democracy vs. Plutocracy).

 However, the balance of power has shifted.
-Initially, the pluralistic West may have certain advantages over the monistic East, but the monistic East, enriched by Western strengths, is catching up with and in many ways surpassing the pluralistic West.
+Initially, the pluralistic West may have certain advantages over the monistic East, but the monistic East, incorporated with Western strengths, is catching up with and in many ways surpassing the pluralistic West.
 Individuality and sociality are two facets of human nature that must be balanced for the well-being of mankind and society as a whole.
 Neither authoritarianism, which suppresses individual freedom, nor individualism, which denies humanity's shared destiny, coexistence, and interdependence, can create a cohesive society.
 Successful society thrives on fraternity, solidarity, cooperation, and the willingness of its people to prioritize collective interests over personal ones and work together as a team.
 This is how families function (see Tango and Family Values).
 This is how tango is danced.
 This is how China is growing strong.
 And this is how America can regain its strength.

 Subscribe to: